jacob-church/signal/edu/v4/SMARTER_REACTIVITY.md

 }
 ```

-Think about it, what better way to sync between a Producer and a Consumer than
+Think about it, what better way to sync between a `Producer` and a `Consumer`
-"I know I participated in the last call to `compute` because I ~~got the t-shirt
+than "I know I participated in the last call to `compute` because I ~~got the
-at the merch table~~ got the number you handed out to everyone who showed up.
+t-shirt at the merch table~~ got the number you handed out to everyone who
+showed up.

-With this version number in hand, its really easy for Producers and Consumers to
+With this version number in hand, its really easy for `Producer`s and
-avoid needless updating: don't notify Consumers if our link is stale.
-Don't
+`Consumer`s to avoid needless updating: don't notify `Consumer`s if our link is
-check changes to Producers if our link is stale.
+stale.
+Don't check changes to `Producer`s if our link is stale.

 ```typescript
 function unlinkIfNeeded(consumer: Consumer, producer: Producer): boolean {